How Used Car Loans Work in Canada

 Your credit score is a number between 300 and 900 that summarizes how reliably you have repaid debt in the past.
 Lenders use it — along with your income and employment history — to decide whether to approve you and at what rate.

-| 720+ | Prime | 6.9% – 9.9% | Very high |
+- 720+ (Prime): 6.9% – 9.9% — Very high approval odds.

-| Under 550 | Second chance | 24.9% – 29.9% | Possible — income critical |
+- Under 550 (Second chance): 24.9% – 29.9% — Possible; income critical.

 Calculating Your Monthly Payment

-The table below shows estimated monthly payments on an $11,000 loan ($12,000 vehicle, $1,000 down) across three interest rate scenarios at a 60-month term.
+Estimated monthly payments on an $11,000 loan ($12,000 vehicle, $1,000 down) across three interest rate scenarios at a 60-month term:

 Estimates only.
 Actual payments depend on your approved rate, exact loan amount, and term.
 Ask your lender for the full amortization schedule before signing.

-A 72-month loan at 14.9% on $11,000 lowers your monthly payment to roughly $220/month — but you pay approximately $4,800 in total interest versus $3,600 on a 60-month term.
+How Loan Term Affects Your Total Cost: A 72-month loan at 14.9% on $11,000 lowers your monthly payment to roughly $220/month — but you pay approximately $4,800 in total interest versus $3,600 on a 60-month term.
 The extra year of payments costs you $1,200.
 Always weigh the convenience of a lower payment against the long-term cost.

 Where to Get Your Car Loan: Dealer vs. Bank vs. Broker